avengerway/OnlineQuiz/README.md

-# OnlineQuiz
+# Preparation
-Online Quiz where students can study, practice , take mock test and sit for the quiz examination The Online quiz is the web application made using JSP and SERVLET(MVC) for the Btech Students through which they can practice, study, take mock tests and also can sit in the online quiz examination.
-A Student can access knowledge about particular subject present in their semester and can give the combine mock test of all the subjects present in the semester.
+The Preparation is the web application made using JSP, Servlet (MVC) and MySQL through which Bachelor of Technology (B.tech) students can practice, study and take mock tests.
+The Student can access information about any subject present in any branch.
+Student can study, practice and can give the mock test which will be made of all the subjects present in the semester selected by the student.